Sarenaoberoi/AgentBasedModeling/oct1.md

 <img width="356" alt="Screen Shot 2020-10-01 at 1 24 16 PM" src="https://user-images.githubusercontent.com/60228365/94925354-112d1880-048d-11eb-841f-fbb742667092.png">

 Below, I have placed the specific column name for some of the important variables from the data.
+Throughout this project, I concentrated more on the entire country of Paraguay, while also completing some exercises with adm1 (Lira).

 hv005 : sample weights